kjmath/rocket-snippets/README.md

 # rocket-snippets
-Code examples from my PhD work.
+Code examples from my PhD work in design optimization for solid rocket motors with plume radiant emission.